KEN8900/My_UVM_Projects/README.md

 # My_UVM_Projects

-Hello, I am Hongkuan (Ken) Yu.
-Welcome to the public repository of my UVM Projects.

 This public repository contains all the verification projects I learned and coded by myself.
 The main method is UVM, but I also apply normal simulation testbench and Formal Property Verification (FPV) methods.
 Please refer to the `README.md` file for more details for different projects respectively.

 <br/>